 This practice note discusses 10 practice points that can help you, as counsel to underwriters or initial purchasers, skillfully navigate the task of reviewing and negotiating comfort letters.
-A comfort letter is a letter delivered by an issuer's independent accountants to the underwriters or initial purchasers that provides certain assurances with respect to financial information included in a registration statement, prospectus, or offering memorandum used for a securities offering.
+A comfort letter is a letter delivered by an issuer's independent accountants to the underwriters or initial purchasers in connection with an offering that provides certain assurances with respect to financial information included in a registration statement, prospectus, or offering memorandum used for the securities offering.